-Rent deposits or housing deposits
+Rent deposits or housing deposits Mortgage payments Car payments Purchase of vehicles Fines

-Mortgage payments

-Car payments

-Purchase of vehicles

-Fines

 Out-of-Area Job Search Assistance

 Relocation Assistance

+Needs-based payments

+On-the-Job Training Plans

 Other Requirements and Policies

 Support forms must be received at the NEGRC OWD no later than 12:00 pm on Tuesday of the support processing week.
 (Participants will utilize the support pay chart indicating support processing weeks).
 If forms are received after the 12:00 noon deadline on Tuesday, they will not be processed until the next two week cycle.